IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 #### 3.72.8.1 JSON Web Token Option

-A non normative example of the access token incorporation to a RESTful transaction is as follows:
+A non normative example of the JWT access token incorporation to a RESTful transaction is as follows:

 ```
 GET /example/url/to/resource/location
 HTTP/1.1
-Authorization: IHE-SAML fFBGRNJru1FQd\[...omitted for brevity...\]44AzqT3Zg
+Authorization: Bearer vGHTPOJzh3QFd\[...omitted for brevity...\]99bhgT8Ya
 Host: examplehost.com
 ```

 #### 3.72.8.2 SAML Token Option

-A non normative example of the access token incorporation to a RESTful transaction is as follows:
+A non normative example of the SAML 2.0 access token incorporation to a RESTful transaction is as follows:

 ```
 GET /example/url/to/resource/location